minetestia/simple-woodcutter/README.md

 ## Latest update notes

-Since version `1.2.0`, chopping trees is performed with a new, more accurate algorithm that handles trees of all sizes and shapes, but this algorithm still needs your testing.
+Since version `1.2.0`, chopping trees is performed with a new, more accurate algorithm that handles trees of all sizes and shapes! 🎉